*This post is in partnership with Starbucks®.

 How To Make A DIY Personalized Coffee Shop Sign

-I had some walnut plywood leftover from the entertainment center I’m building (plans for that coming soon!), so I used a scrap of it to make this sign.
+I had some walnut plywood leftover from the DIY entertainment center I’m building, so I used a scrap of it to make this sign.
 If you don’t have access to a CNC machine, you can certainly use paint and stencils to create your sign, but I used my X-Carve 3D carving machine because if the choice ever includes robots, you choose robots.

 It took about 45 minutes to carve the design, so while the X-carve was busy working, I cut pieces for the frame.